ProtoSchool/seattle/README.md

 By participating in this project (online and at live chapter events) you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md).

-_Be sure to update the CODE_OF_CONDUCT.md document in this repo with your chapter's Code of Conduct, which should include a section on how to report an incident._
+_TODO: Update the CODE_OF_CONDUCT.md document in this repo with your chapter's Code of Conduct, which should include a section on how to report an incident._

 ## License